akaiser/dart_dependency_checker/README.md

 }
  ```

-## Current Todos

-- Arguments and messaging needs to be improved.
-- All features to be properly documented.

 ## Future roadmap

-- Mode `dep-origin`: Utilize `dart pub deps -s compact --no-dev` to extract the origin of a direct/transitive dependency.
+-`DepOriginChecker`: Utilize `dart pub deps -s compact --no-dev` to extract the origin of a direct/transitive
+dependency.
-- Mode `transitive-use`: Direct use of undeclared/transitive dependencies.
+-`TransitiveUseChecker`: Direct use of undeclared/transitive dependencies.
-- Possibility to have project/module/repo setup based on `ddc.yaml` config file/s.

 ## License